Frontier: Elite II: Development and release

 Braben originally programmed the game in 68000 assembly language.
-It had roughly 250,000 lines of code, which were ported from 68000 assembler to the PC's 80286 assembler by Chris Sawyer.
-Frontier also had some features that had never been seen before: it was the only game at the time to do a palette-fit every frame to get best use of colours, plus it also featured real sized 1:1 scale planets and star systems.
+It had roughly 250,000 lines of code, which were ported from 68000 assembly to 80286 assembly by Chris Sawyer.
+Frontier was the only game at the time to do a palette-fit every frame to get best use of colours.
+It also has 1:1 scale planets and star systems.

+Elite II was originally slated to be released in November 1992 for the Atari ST.

 Frontier: Elite II was published on a single floppy disk.
-For the Amiga version, this is a single 880 KB disk (disk 2 was only a selection of interesting saved games), and for the PC/DOS platform a 720 KB double density floppy.
-For the Amiga version, the actual executable file was only around 400 KB (uncompressed), its small size partly due to the entire game being written in assembly language while its universe was mostly procedurally generated.
+For the Amiga version, this is a single 880 KB disk (disk 2 is a selection of interesting saved games), and for MS-DOS a 720 KB double density floppy.
+The executable file is around 400 KB (uncompressed).
+The universe is mostly procedurally generated.

 With a 9-year sequel gap since the original Elite in 1984, Frontier was described by CU Amiga in 1993 as "the longest-awaited sequel of the decade".

-The game featured a famous "wormhole" bug: Normally a ship's hyperdrive has a range of about 15 light years at most, so planetary systems dozens of light years away are too far to reach in one hyperspace jump.
+The game includes a "wormhole" bug: Normally a ship's hyperdrive has a range of about 15 light years at most, so planetary systems dozens of light years away are too far to reach in one hyperspace jump.
 However, if the player happened to find a system 655.36 to 670.36 light years away, it would be counted by the game as within the "15 light year" range.
 This would also happen for systems slightly beyond 1310.72 light years, 1966.08 light years, and other multiples of 655.36.
 With a bit of careful triangulation it was usually possible to get near or directly to a destination system any distance away by means of just two such "wormhole" jumps.